BeetleBeast/Hermidata/README.md

 - [ ] Export/import backup options
 - [ ] Track reading history or stats
 - [ ] add a setting to (dis)-able context-menu
+- [ ] add a way to edit the path of the bookmark in settings

 ---